AmyAssist/Amy/README.md

 ### Personal Assistance System

 This is a research project from students of the University of Stuttgart.
 No functionality is tested.
 There may be harmful errors.

+In parallel, we are working on a web interface for Amy, which you can find [here](https://github.com/AmyAssist/Amy-Web)

 Maven: de.unistuttgart.iaas.amyassist.amy

 ## Getting Started